KhiopsML/khiops-doc/docs/setup/visualization.md

 - <a href="https://github.com/khiopsrelease/kv-release/releases/download/v11.0.2/khiops-visualization-11.0.2.x86_64.rpm">
           Download for CentOS </a>

-## Download Khiops CoVisualization
+## Download the Khiops CoVisualization Desktop Application
-All versions of the CoVisualization tool are available [here][repo-covisualisation] or download the latest stable version below:
+For users familiar with Khiops co-clustering, co-clustering analysis results ca be visualized with the CoVisualization desktop application.
+All versions of this application are available [here][repo-covisualisation].
+The latest stable version can be downloaded below:

 [repo-covisualisation]: https://github.com/khiopsrelease/kc-release/releases/tag/v10.2.4